camelbal-ship-it/crosslingual-claude-eval/METHODOLOGY.md

 2. **Six languages:** All six are high-resource European languages with strong representation in training data.
 Results may not generalize to lower-resource languages.
 3. **Researcher subjectivity in ILR annotation:** Partially mitigated by published ILR descriptor anchors, but inter-rater reliability data is not available for this project.
 4. **Temporal validity:** LLM behavior changes with model updates.
 All collection timestamps are recorded for reproducibility documentation.
-5. **Prompt battery coverage:** 8 clusters do not exhaust the space of communicative functions.
-Planned extension to 12 clusters in v2.
+5. **Prompt battery coverage:** The 12-cluster prompt battery covers a broad range of communicative functions but does not exhaust the space of cross-lingual variation.
+Several potentially diagnostic prompt types remain absent.

 ---